Flep-Glop/rogue-resident-docs/rogue-docs-web/public/exports/narrative-character-context.md

 - Establish trust *(builds sense of accomplishment)*

-**Narrative Significance**: This moment represents the player's growing relationship with narrative  systems and deepening understanding of medical physics professional identity.
+**Narrative Significance**: This moment represents the player's growing relationship with narrative & character systems and deepening understanding of medical physics professional identity.

 ---